 - Routine medical exams and related routine lab tests and x-rays.
 Your coverage for a routine physical exam is limited to one visit for each member in a calendar year. - Appropriate immunizations as recommended by the Advisory Committee on Immunization Practices.
-This coverage includes, but is not limited to: flu shots; and travel immunizations. - Blood tests to screen for lead poisoning as required by state law. - Routine mammograms.
-This coverage is limited to one baseline mammogram during the five-year period a member is age 35 through 39; and one routine mammogram each calendar year for a member who is age 40 or older. - Routine prostate-specific antigen (PSA) blood tests.
-This coverage is limited to one test each calendar year for a member who is age 40 or older. - Routine sigmoidoscopies and barium enemas. - Routine colonoscopies. - Preventive health services and screenings as recommended by the U.S. Preventive Services Task Force and the U.S. Department of Health and Human Services. - Diabetes prevention programs for members who have been diagnosed with pre-diabetes.
+This coverage includes, but is not limited to: flu shots; and travel immunizations. - Blood tests to screen for lead poisoning as required by state law. - Routine mammograms as recommended and determined suitable by your health care provider.
+As required by state law, this coverage includes at least one baseline mammogram during the five-year period a member is age 35 through 39; and one routine mammogram each calendar year for a member who is age 40 or older.
+If you are determined to be at "high risk" for breast cancer, your health care provider may recommend a screening mammogram outside of these time periods. - Routine prostate-specific antigen (PSA) blood tests.
+This coverage is limited to one test each calendar year for a member who is age 40 or older. - a Routine sigmoidoscopies and barium enemas. - Routine colonoscopies.

+- Preventive health services and screenings as recommended by the U.S. Preventive Services Task Force and the U.S. Department of Health and Human Services. - Diabetes prevention programs for members who have been diagnosed with pre-diabetes.
 The goal of these programs is to improve health and decrease the rate of progression to non-insulin dependent diabetes through structured health behavior changes, such as: dietary education; increased physical activity; and weight loss strategies.
 This coverage for diabetes prevention programs is limited to a lifetime benefit limit of one program for each eligible member. - Other routine services furnished in line with Blue Cross and Blue Shield medical policies.